Connectors Overview

 Disconnecting revokes the OAuth token and removes the connection from aprity.
 Previously published documentation in the external platform is not affected.

-After disconnecting, any scan configured to use that connector's output format will still run but will skip the publishing step.
-The generated documentation remains available for download in the Document Browser.
+After disconnecting, any scan configured to use that connector will still run but will skip the publishing step.
+The generated documentation remains available in the portal.

 How Connectors Work with Scans

-When you select an output format tied to a connector (e.g., Confluence), aprity performs two steps during the scan finalization phase:
+When you enable a publishing connector (e.g., Confluence), aprity performs two steps during the scan finalization phase:

 - Generate -- the documentation is produced in the connector-specific format.